azizkayumov/learning-rust/docs/4_Ownership.md

 The concept of ownership addresses:
 - keeping track of what code is using what data on the heap
 - minimizing duplicate data on the heap
-- cleaning up unused data on the heap so you don't run out of memory In other words, the main purpose of ownership is to manage heap data.
+- cleaning up unused data on the heap so you don't run out of memory.

+In other words, the main purpose of ownership is to manage heap data.

 ### Ownership rules